PRACTICAL ASPECTS OF THE

 B. COMMERCIAL COMPANIES: for the companies of this type of handling of the inventories it constitutes altogether with the portfolio, the spinal cord of the managing of the business.

 In this type of company, the suitable management of the working capital guarantees optimal results.
 Among the retailers, an affirmation is very common according to which the business becomes by means of the purchase procedure.
 In the world of businesses lives permanent disloyalty for the consumer’s money.
-The experts in marketing teach that consumer is by its changing nature; sometimes rational, other touching and in certain cases sufficiently analytical, etc.
+The experts in marketing teach that the consumer is by its changing nature; sometimes rational, other touching and in certain cases sufficiently analytical, etc.

-Beginning from a key concept, according to which to predict the behavior of the consumer is a very complex problem and that depends on a great number of variables as the individual behaviors, the buying power, the economic perspective, and other variables as much as macro as the micro-economic type which they properly do not constitute the object of this article, we concluded that:
+Beginning from a key concept, according to which to predict the behavior of the consumer is a very complex problem and that depends on a great number of variables such as individual behaviors, buying power, the economic perspective, and other variables as much as macro as the micro-economic type which they properly do not constitute the object of this article, we concluded that:

 - The combination of this great amount of so divergent variables is the one that really induces the purchase decision.

-- It is specially intended to predict demand, to make the purchase in the best conditions considering the previously mentioned variables, and to verify the success in the prediction.
+- It is specially intended to predict demand, to make the purchase in the best conditions considering the previously mentioned variables, and to verify the success of the prediction.
 The retailer constantly comes repeating operations of this type.
 It is the constant handling of risks versus profanity expectations.
 From the practical point of view, very little has advanced in the measurement of the risk, we can neither offer a formula.

 C. AGRO-INDUSTRIAL COMPANIES: in this sector, it is fulfilled in greater proportion with the considerations previously done, and consequently, the use of the criterion and the experience which, are constituted indefinite elements to handle controllable or uncontrollable variables according to the case.
 It is very useful for the economic use of the statistical techniques and projections according to updated information as harvests, shortage, a period of production, etc.